 What Are Receding Gums?

-Receding gums are a form of periodontal disease or better known as a disease of the gums.
-Receding gums could worsen with age but can also result from poor oral health and can lead to tooth loss if left unattended.
+Receding gums are a form of periodontal disease, better known as a disease of the gums.
+They can worsen with age but can also result from poor oral health and, if left unattended, lead to tooth loss.

 Gum recession begins when plaque and buildup of bacteria form at the base of the tooth and within the gums.
 Over time, the plaque and bacterial buildup cause damage to the gums forcing them to pull back from the tooth and expose the root.
 In especially serious cases, the gums can form a pocket around the tooth’s base, causing bleeding, and loss of tissue and bone.